• Skip to primary navigation

 I actually haven't tried making stew with daikon radish before but I have seen recipes online calling for it.
 Most of these recipes label themselves as Chinese or Cantonese Beef Stew and they also call for soy sauce and fresh ginger.

 In case you haven't had daikon before, it's a very mild radish.
 It tends to lack the spiciness of what you think of traditionally as a radish.
 It's better for cooking.
-I love it when it's picked along with some carrots and jalapenos as part of the topping for a Bahi Mi sandwich.
+I love it when it's pickled along with some carrots and jalapenos as part of the topping for a Bahi Mi sandwich.
 Yum!

 Frozen Super sweet corn and green peas in brown bags in the freezer section of a grocery store.

-🌽 Corn or Peas
+🌽 Add Corn or Peas at the End

 If you want to use either of these, I would just throw them in at the last minute.
 No reason to cook them the whole time.
 You can even put them in frozen.
 It won't take long to heat them up and cook them.
 The last 10 minutes of cooking should be enough.